 (Photo by Amir Porat - who spent an hour locating the stone after its relocation)

-When you enter Israel via Ben-Gurion airport, there are 3 mosaic floors displayed on the entrance to the border patrol booths.
-The lower right one is from Caesarea, and is seen below.
-The 6th C AD mosaic floor is decorated with animals, geometric shapes, animals and trees, and in the center a woman holding a fruit basket.
+Many mosaic floors were excavated in the ruins of the Roman/Byzantine city.
+An example of such mosaic is on display in the Ben Gurion airport.
+This 6th C AD mosaic floor is decorated with animals, geometric shapes, animals and trees, and in the center a woman holding a fruit basket.
 Her Greek name, Kalokeria, is inscribed around the figure and suggests prosperity.
 This is the spirit of the city: fruitful, large, plentiful, a good city.

 In 58AD the Apostle Paul, accused of causing a riot, was sent to Caesarea to stand trial before the governor.
 As a Roman citizen he requested to be heard by the Emperor , and so he sailed to Rome from Caesarea harbor.
 There, he was tried and executed after several years.